tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Ratchet

+### Q: Which of the following awards do Matt Stone and Trey Parker NOT have?
+- **Correct Answer:** Oscar
+- Emmy
+- Tony
+- Grammy

 ### Q: Which of the following bands is Tom DeLonge not a part of?
 - **Correct Answer:** +44
 - Box Car Racer